newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

 Several people have contributed to the writing process.
 So, collaboration, right?
 Nope.

 We actually believe this process is borderline lunacy in today's world.
 In the spirit of information sharing, we think the field of journalism can be vastly improved with works created by a whole diverse, multidisciplinary team.
 Each contributor's research, skills, views and voice blend together to make something more dimensional and balanced than what we are accustomed to reading.

-## Agile journalism empowers real collaboration
+## Agile journalism empowers actual collaboration

 <img src="http://i.giphy.com/lXiRLb0xFzmreM8k8.gif" width="100%">